annafedotova/project-portfolio/README.md

 # Data Projects Portfolio

 This is a repository of the projects I worked on or currently working on.
 The projects are either written in Python (Jupyter Notebook) or R (R markdown).
-The goal of the projects is to apply data analysis techniques to uncover interesting insisghts in the data.
+The goal of the projects is to apply data analysis techniques to uncover interesting insights in the data.
 See below a brief description of each project and click on the corresponding link to see full analysis and code.

 ## Projects: